Shymaa-Alsayed/one-hidden-layer-NN-scratch/README.md

 # one-hidden-layer NN framework from scratch
-Simple neural network framework with input, hidden, output layer written in python from scratch.
-This implementation is based upon core concepts of neural networks as explained by Andrew Ng  as part of Stanford Machine Learning course.
+This implementation is in python and is based upon core concepts of neural networks as explained by Andrew Ng  as part of Stanford Machine Learning course.

 ## Setup as a package